faouzi96/largest-commun-subString/README.md

 - if there is just one argument, it returns this argument.

 - if there are many arguments, it returns the largest substring shared between these arguments.

-This Function implement another function called "largestSubString()" which will alows us to obtain the largest substring between two passed String.

-# Function largestSubString :

-The function accept two String arguments and proceed to find the largest substring shared between these two String argument.

-- This function returns a String (largest subString found)